dgheig/API-2021-HTTP-Infra/README.md

     ```

     And it would still work
-  * The second configuration (file `vhosts2.conf`): It provide direct access to the services
+  * The second configuration (file `vhosts2.conf`): It provides direct access to the services

     * `static-apache2.localhost`: Another way to access the static apache server
     * `crow-app.localhost`: An access to a server made with CrowCpp